FC 26 ROLES

 ● Build-Up Support ● Defence Support ● Versatile ● Out of Position - Aggressive Focus

-When asked to be Aggressive, the Ball-Playing Defender will focus on intercepting apsses and closing down opponents.
+When set to Aggressive, the Ball-Playing Defender will focus on intercepting passes and closing down opponents.

 ● Pressure ● Aggressiveness ● Build-Up Support ● Leave Gaps - Defend Focus

-When set to Defend, the Ball-playing Defender will step up a little to support teammates during possession.
+With a Defend focus, the Ball-Playing Defender will step up a little to support teammates during possession.

 ● Defending ● Build-Up Support ● Stays Back ● Leave Gaps